 - Construct coherent information flow; enhances the user interface

 In a rush?
-Skip to free blog post templates
+Skip to free blog post templates.

-What to consider when drafting outline:
+What to consider when drafting blog post template:

 - Elements in the lead and what to include in the intro